Lisa Ann

 Ann quit porn in 1997 due to an AIDS scare in the industry, but resumed performing in February 2006.
 In 2008, she starred as "Serra Paylin", a parody of Republican vice presidential nominee Sarah Palin, in Hustler Video's Who's Nailin' Paylin?, which was released on Election Day.
 Her directorial film, MILF Revolution (2013), won the 2014 AVN Award for "Best MILF Release".
-In December 2014, she launched Porn Stars Boot Camp, a consulting firm, and also announced her retirement from performing in adult films; she had breast reduction surgery shortly after retiring as part of her return adult entertainment retirement.
+In December 2014, she launched Porn Stars Boot Camp, a consulting firm, and also announced her retirement from performing in adult films.
+She had breast reduction surgery shortly after her second adult entertainment retirement.
 Four years later, in 2018, Ann announced her comeback to the adult industry, signing with Evil Angel.

 Prior to beginning her adult entertainment career, Ann appeared as a "Snapple Girl" on The Howard Stern Show.
 She played Palin in the music video for the song "We Made You" by American rapper Eminem.
 She voiced a character known as "Prostitute #2" in the video game Grand Theft Auto V, released in September 2013.
 Ann appeared alongside Rayveness and Cory Chase in Season 4, Episode 7 of the Showtime series Billions titled Infinite Game.
 In 2013, she hosted a Sirius XM show titled Stripper Town.
 In early 2016, she began participating in fantasy baseball.
+In 2023, Ann began working with Bret Raybould on Better Halves with Lisa Ann and Bret Raybould on Sirius XM, a weekly comical therapy session that journeys into the world of dating, sex, and relationships.

+Early life

+Ann was born in Easton, Pennsylvania, on May 9, 1972.

 Career

 Pornographic film

-Ann was born and raised in Easton, Pennsylvania, May 9, 1972.
-Her first hardcore scene was in Flesh for Fantasy.
-During the first two years of her adult film career, she was under contract with Metro/Cal Vista and shot only once a month with porn artist John O'Rourke.
+During the first two years of Ann's adult film career, she was under contract with Metro/Cal Vista and shot only once a month with porn artist John O'Rourke.
 She quit porn in 1997 due to an AIDS scare in the industry and spent the following seven years stripping.
 She also owned a day spa for four years during her hiatus from porn.
 She decided to resume performing in February 2006 after being asked to do a boy/girl photo shoot for Suze Randall.
 The first scene she shot after returning to the industry was with Christian XXX in Bra Bustin' and Deep Thrustin.
-In addition to her work as a performer, she also has credits as a film director, producer, and for makeup.

 Ann was selected to co-host the XRCO Awards in April 2010.
 She retired from pornography in 2014, which she announced via a Facebook post.
 She had a breast reduction surgery shortly after retiring from porn.
 Following her retirement, she continued to perform in webcam shows occasionally.
 In January 2018, she announced her return to the adult industry, signing with Evil Angel and making four more scenes.
 Her first scene was with male pornographic performer Isiah Maxwell for her website thelisaann.com.